lauasau/mke-seaborn/README.md

 # :book: Introduction

 Today, I will be practicing my Python skills!
-Specifically, I want to create a number of different visualizations by utilizing the 'seaborn' library.
+Specifically, I will be practicing with seaborn.
 Seaborn is one of my favorite libraries since it is so easy to learn and because it creates such beautiful plots!

+For this project, I want to create a number of different visualizations and I will also be compiling them into a static dashboard.

 <img width="580" height="180" alt="image" src="https://github.com/user-attachments/assets/18680e3c-f450-44c5-90ed-abfe5316bf6b" />